kevonc/kevoncheung.com/content/articles/20210501-community-or-cohort-based-course.md

 Are you thinking about starting a new community or creating a cohort-based course?
 They're the hottest products to create in 2021.
 But before you do so, read this.

-I've been writing about Building in Public and it brings me a lot of people who want to get started yet struggling to find ways.
+I've been writing about <a href="https://smallschool.is/build-in-public">Building in Public</a> and it brings me a lot of people who want to get started yet struggling to find ways.

 What they need is not a tech tool to help them build in public.
 Instead, they want to learn the fundamentals, have the accountability to push through the start, and have a support ecosystem.

-And so I began to build a private community for #BuildingInPublic that would become a safe space for these builders to gather and support one another.
+And so I began to <a href="/build-new-community">build a private community for #BuildingInPublic</a> that would become a safe space for these builders to gather and support one another.

 But from interacting with the members, I realized what's more helpful in their early journey is to push for the #BuildingInPublic mindset in a fixed timeframe.
-And that's when I created the cohort-based course.
+And that's when I created the <a href="https://www.smallschool.is/build-in-public-mastery">cohort-based course.</a>

 Here I'm breaking down and comparing what I learned from creating these two products.
 This can help you think through how you want to approach creating them.